Collecting rent from tenants doesn’t have to be a hassle.

 Stessa also makes tax season simpler, allowing you to export tax-ready financials.

-You can bank with Stessa, too.
+You can manage your finances with Stessa through its Cash Management feature, too.
 Doing so provides seamless integration and lets you unlock more financial insights.
-Users receive a Stessa Cash Management Visa Debit Card, which ties purchases directly to a property.
+Cash Management users receive a Visa debit card, which can tie purchases directly to a property.**

 Landlords can have an unlimited number of free accounts if they want to tie one to each property.
 There are no monthly maintenance fees, inbound wire fees, or minimum balance requirements.

-Stessa is an entirely free rent collection app.
-They only make money when users sign up for completely optional, premium services, such as mortgage financing and market research.
+Stessa is an entirely free rent collection app, but it does offer optimal premium services, such as market research.

 What Is a Rent Collection App?